arefmousavi/EffiColorizer/README.md

   <br><br>
 </p>

-> ⚠️ This is a **demo implementation** with some components (e.g., scSE attention) omitted and a simplified loss function.
-It corresponds to an early version of our upcoming paper on efficient image colorization for low-power devices.

 ## 🔍 Overview

 **EffiColorizer** is a lightweight, real-time image colorization framework built with **PyTorch** and optimized for **mobile and embedded devices**.

 It supports applications such as:
-- Colorizing outputs from **night-vision and industrial monochrome cameras** for better visualization or use in downstream vision tasks
+- Colorizing outputs from **monochrome cameras** for better visualization or use in downstream vision tasks
 - **On-device** colorization of historical images, avoiding cloud processing to improve latency, cost-efficiency, and privacy

 While state-of-the-art models are often too large for low-power systems, EffiColorizer offers a **highly compact yet accurate** alternative for vivid, semantically correct colorizations in real time.